Candyman (1992 film): Release

+It was released on home video on March 17, 1993, by Columbia TriStar Home Video.
+It proved popular in the home video market, and in April 1993 became one of the top 10 most rented films in the United States.
+A special edition DVD was released in August 2004.
 Arrow issued a limited edition of Candyman on 4K Ultra HD Blu-ray in the UK on May 23, 2022.
 It features a new 4K restoration from the original negative, both the US R-rated version and the original UK theatrical version featuring alternate footage, two booklets, six UK lobby card reproductions and a poster.
-Scream Factory also issued a 4K edition in the United States and Canada on May 24.
+Scream Factory also issued a 4K edition in the United States and Canada on May 24, 2022.